ManaswitaDatta/MySpace/README.md

-# Remotely operated boat that act as a base for various sensors
+An unmanned craft that can be used for research and analysis of water bodies.